Egg Tarts in Lisbon, Iberian Pork in Évora: Eat These 14 Dishes on Your Next Trip to Portugal

 Photo by Dmitry Kornilov/Shuttersock

 Few Portuguese events rival a traditional spit-roasted, whole hog affair cooked to perfection (tender and juicy on the inside, crunchy on the outside) in Mealhada.
-The town, 14 miles north of Coimbra in central Portugal, is the country’s undisputed suckling pig capital.
-Here in the Bairrada region, the swine is divine, though as un-vegetarian-friendly as it gets.
+The town, 15 miles north of Coimbra in central Portugal, is the country’s undisputed suckling pig capital.
+Here in the Bairrada region, the swine is divine.

 At four to six weeks old, the piglets are butchered, rubbed with garlic, pig fat, coarse salt, and pepper, and then roasted for hours in eucalyptus wood–burning ovens.
-Mealhada’s suckling pig specialty restaurants—Pedro dos Leitões, Nelson dos Leitões, Rei dos Leitões, O Castiço, Meta dos Leitões, Pic Nic dos Leitões (you get the idea)—nearly outnumber its population (4,500).
+Mealhada’s suckling pig specialty restaurants—Pedro dos Leitões, Rei dos Leitões, O Castiço, Meta dos Leitões, Pic Nic dos Leitões—nearly outnumber its population (4,500).
+If you can’t make it to Mealhada, Nelson dos Leitões in Porto’s Bolhão Market is a solid alternative.

 Cataplana de marisco is a Portuguese seafood stew named after the copper vessel in which it’s cooked.